Annual general meeting: Private companies in India

-In India, the Companies Act 2013 ("Act") regulates the requirement to conduct a meeting of its members have participation/ hold in the share capital of the company to meet on annual basis in a general meeting called annual general meeting within the prescribed time window of 9:00 am to 6:00 pm on other than national holidays to discuss some important business includes financial statements approval.
+In India, the Companies Act 2013 regulates the requirement to conduct a meeting of its members have participation/hold in the share capital of the company to meet on annual basis in a general meeting called annual general meeting within the prescribed time window of 9:00 am to 6:00 pm on other than national holidays to discuss some important business includes financial statements approval.

-Unlike the other countries, every Company incorporated in India require to conduct such meeting on or before the due date on the last day of the sixth month of every closing of the financial year.
+Unlike the other countries, every company incorporated in India require to conduct such meeting on or before the due date on the last day of the sixth month of every closing of the financial year.

-In India, the Act has recently undergone major changes.
-The Corporate Affairs Ministry has recently enforced a new amendment act 'Companies 2nd Amendment Act 2017' from 26 January 2018.
+In India, the act has recently undergone major changes.
+The Corporate Affairs Ministry has recently enforced a new amendment act, Companies 2nd Amendment Act 2017, from 26 January 2018.

 Singapore

 In Singapore, only public companies must hold AGMs.
 With effect from 31 August 2018, private limited companies can decide whether they want AGMs or not.
 Private companies can be exempted from holding AGMs if they send their financial statements to their members within five months after the financial year end (FYE).

 To dispense with AGMs, company members need to pass a resolution.
 All the shareholders must endorse the document for it to come into force.
 Having dispensed with AGMs, companies pass written resolutions on matters that would otherwise be discussed at AGMs.

 The resolution putting an end to AGMs may cease to be in force – members can adopt a new resolution to revoke the dispensation.
 In this case, an AGM must be held if at least three months remain to its due date.

 If a private company decides to have AGMs, it must adhere to the deadlines.
 The annual general meeting must be held within six months after the FYE.
 Next, every company must lodge the obligatory annual return within one month after its AGM.